coin-or/rbfopt/README.rst

 platforms, we suggest having a look at the AMPL `opensource solvers
 <http://ampl.com/products/solvers/open-source/>` (also `here
 <http://ampl.com/dl/open/>`) for static binaries. **Note:** These
-binaries are quite outdated: better performance can be obtained compiling Bonmin from scratch (Bonmin contains Ipopt as well), especially if using a different solver from the default Mumps, e.g., ma27.
-Remember to compile Bonmin and Ipopt with ASL support.
+binaries might be outdated: better performance can sometimes be obtained compiling Bonmin from scratch (Bonmin contains Ipopt as well), especially if compiling with a different solver for linear systems rather than the default Mumps, e.g., ma27.
+Bonmin and Ipopt must be compiled with ASL support.

 In case any of the packages indicated above is missing, some features may be disabled, not function properly, or the software may not run at